structurizr/examples/enterprise/README.md

 The code in the [Example1 class](src/main/java/org/example/Example1.java):

-1. Starts up a Structurizr on-premises installation (via Docker)
+1. Starts up a Structurizr on-premises installation (via Docker).
 2. Loads the 3 example workspaces (above).
-3. Automatically generates a system landscape diagram by extracting relationships from the 3 example workspaces.
+3. Automatically generates a system landscape diagram.

-To run this (you will need Java 17 and Docker installed):
+To run this (you will need Java 17+ and Docker installed):

 ```
 ./gradlew run -PmainClass=org.example.Example1